 Once the image has been straightened up with various processes in Finereader, I can chop off image areas that are unneeded, like the sides, top, and bottom, and also slice the columns into separate files:

 Once I have those elements separated, I can further crop the images, as shown in the next picture.
-All this is to reduce the chance of Finereader attempting to read unwanted visual elements (like my thumb) as text.
+All this is to reduce the chance of Finereader attempting to read unwanted visual elements as text.
 Usually I also go through the images and remove spots from foxing or paper blemishes for the same reason.
-It saves time later when I am cleaning up errors.
+It saves time later when I am cleaning up text errors.

 Finereader can export directly to MS Word, but I have found that the export typically includes lots of formatting that I don’t want.
 All can be corrected in Word, but the fewer corrections the better, so now I export from Finereader as a text file with almost no formatting.
 It looks like this:

 I import all the text files into a Word docx project and call that the first revision once I have them in place.
-That yields this image with the basic formatting from the text file:
+That yields an image like this with the basic formatting from the text file (a few errors were also corrected):

 Centering, bold or Italic type, line spacing, and more has to be done next.
-I fix obvious spelling and other errors I see along the way, but I want to get the whole document to a better state before I seriously dig in to fix stuff.
+I fix obvious spelling and other errors I see along the way, but I want to get the whole document to a better state before I seriously dig in to fix typos and errors from the OCR read.
 After going through the document, revision two looks like this:

 With my best efforts, typos still make it through.
 Please tell me about any that you see with as much detail (even a screen shot) as you can.
 I appreciate it!